8 Things to Inspire You to Keep Shooting & Sharing Your Photography

 2. Even iPhone shots are good enough to print: We are seeing more and more publications accept images shot with an iPhone.
 The most recent MacWorld Cover was shot with an iPhone 4.
 F-Stoppers shot an entire fashion shoot with a 3GS.
 Additionally, when I was reporting on the 2010 Olympics for the Vancouver newspaper, The Province, they posted an iPhone 3G photo taken of me and a very large fry on the front page of the paper.
 They continued to use my iPhone shots in the paper many times.

 3. The more you shoot, the more you learn, the better you get: I feel like I’ve come a long way since that cowboy shoot and if it weren’t for that photo session and the many sessions after that, I wouldn’t be able to take the shots I take now.
 I honestly didn’t have a clue how to do anything technical when I started out.
-I often made big mistakes and taken crummy photos.
+I often made big mistakes and took crummy photos.
 Instead of feeling bad when you take a poor photo, analyze it and try to figure out why it’s poor and how you can improve your skills for next time.

 4. Most learning happens by “just doing it”: I haven’t taken a single photography class or read a photography related book cover to cover.
 I learnt everything I know by doing and doing until I got it right.
 When I couldn’t figure something out something technical, I’d call other photographers, connect on Flickr, or dive into Strobist for a week.